flaviociravegna/keystone-demo/README.md

     ***DEMO_DIR=. ./scripts/get_attestation.sh ./include/***

-    command: it launches a script that will execute (and automatically close) the verifier application
+    command: it launches a script that will execute (and automatically close) the verifier application.
+As final step, it will copy the digests into the expected destination folder
-3. Once the previous point terminates, and always in the *keystone-demo* folder, run the *./compile-demo.sh* script to build again the keystone-demo project
+3. In the *keystone-demo* folder, run again the *./compile-demo.sh* script to build the correct version of the keystone-demo project.
+At this point, the framework should run as expected